KeshavaYada/Logistics-Price-Prediction-Dashboard/README.md

 🚚 **Objective**: This project utilizes predictive analytics and interactive data visualization to streamline logistics pricing and enhance data-driven decision-making.

-🔍 **Core Functionality**: Our approach focuses on forecasting logistics prices for domestic orders through a **regression model** built on a historical 3-year dataset.
+🔍 **Core Functionality**: My team approach focuses on forecasting logistics prices for domestic orders through a **regression model** built on a historical 3-year dataset.
 This enables key insights into price fluctuations and highlights influential pricing factors, empowering users to make data-backed decisions.

 ---